-You can set either supervisor or user password, or both of then.
-The differences between are:
+You can set either supervisor or user password, or both of them.
+The difference between them are:

-$\textbf{Supervisor Password:} \qquad \qquad \textbf{You can enter the Setup Program and}$ change the options of the setup menus.
+Supervisor Password: You can enter the Setup Program and change the options of the setup menus.

-User Password: You can enter the Setup Program but cannot change the options of the setup menus.
+User Password: You can enter the Setup Program but cannot

+change the options of the setup menus.